Local Outreach to Suicide Survivors (LOSS)

 • Youth and Young Adult Survivors of Suicide Loss (ages 14 – 24)

-A clinician will provide supervision for the groups and trained volunteers will be co-facilitators.
-Volunteers can be professionals in suicide prevention and grief support and/or adults with lived experience in suicide attempts or suicide loss.
+The groups are facilitated by a clinician who provides supervision, while trained volunteers with lived experience serve as co-facilitators.
+Volunteers can be professionals in suicide prevention and grief support, as well as adults who have personal experience with suicide attempts or suicide loss.

 For the Youth and Young Adult Support Survivors of Suicide Loss Group.